 Recently, I have moved to the Los Angeles area and am exploring the process of re-entering the art world.

 I'm excited to make more of my art available to my friends through this site.
-Besides working on painting, jewelry, and screen prints, I would like to complete several small installations in public spaces in the future.
-I also plan to work on and write a children's book, as well as an adult coloring book.
 I want to start a series of small donation based workshops for friends, and by friends where we share skills and make art in the near future.

 1996-Present: Baranyk managed a career in art including the production and sale of original oil, egg tempera, casein, pastel, watercolor, multi media, wood-burnings, and scratchboard paintings.
 These works were shown at The Milwaukee Public Art Museum, published in the Milwaukee Journal/Sentinel Student Art Calendar, shown at the Mandeville Gallery at University of California San Diego, Viewpoints Gallery in Makawao, at the Kaukini Gallery in West Maui near Kahakaloa, at Maui Hands in both the Hyatt in Kaanapali and in Lahaina on Front Street, at the Old Jail Gallery, and the Courthouse Gallery in Lahaina, at Jaah Vintage in Boulder Colorado, at the Maui Arts and Cultural Center in Kahului for Art Maui 2010, in Oahu as part of the Hawaii State Foundation on Culture and the Arts permanent Art in Public Places Collection, and most recently at Winter Street Studios in Houston Texas.